MOD-/Tanji/README.md

 * Outgoing/Incoming data logging.
 * Inject data to the client, or server.
 * Block/Replace data being sent, or recieved.
+* Create extensions that can extend the functionality of the application.

 ## Initial Interface
 ![TanjiUI](http://i.imgur.com/3KkuDcH.png)